Keystroke shortcuts are the fastest way to interact with your Mac.

 These are 11 pretty basic commands.
 In a future post, we’ll cover some more advanced shortcuts.

-Click the image below to open a PDF with these shortcuts that you can print out:
+Right or Control Click on the image below to download a sheet with these shortcuts that you can print out:

 A Shortcut To A Shortcut